julian-molina/Documentation/pages/suite/suite-frequently-asked-questions.md

 1. **Create a specific exchange account or sub-account to use with Superalgos**.
 In this way, when you create an API key to access the account from within Superalgos, the key has access only to that sub-account.

 1. **Deposit a minimal amount**.
 In your new sub-account with the exchange, deposit the minimum amount required to make a transaction.
-In the case of Binance, the minimum transaction amount is 10 USD or its equivalent in crypto.
-In this way, your whole risk is limited to 10 USD.
+In the case of Binance, the minimum transaction amount is about 10 USD or its equivalent in crypto.
+In this way, your whole risk is limited to that amount.

 1. **Give the API key transaction rights only**.
 When you create a new API key to access the new sub-account from within Superalgos, make sure you grant the key transaction rights only.
 Do not grant withdrawal rights.
 In this manner, if for some reason your keys fall on the wrong hands, an attacker would not be able to withdraw funds.

 1. **Get started with a paper trading session**.
 Before starting trading live, you may get acquainted with the system running paper trading sessions instead of live trading sessions.
 Paper trading sessions are live simulations running with real-time data feeds from the exchange, without actually placing orders.
 They allow you to understand how strategies work and analyze their live performance without actually placing orders at the exchange.
 Paper trading sessions do not require setting up your exchange account keys in Superalgos.
 These types of sessions may also be used to get signals over Telegram and acting on them discretionarily instead of letting the system trade in an automated fashion.

 1. **Before you commit to trading live** study and learn as much as you can, both about how Superalgos work, and, in case you intend to use open-source strategies, about how your strategies of choice work.
 Ideally, you would understand which strategy may be used to achieve your own goals at trading, and which conforms to the level of risk you are willing to take.
-The more you know, the more educated decisions you will make.
+The more you know, the more educated the decisions you will make.